Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/numpy_from_scratch.md

-# Building a Python 3 Numpy-like module from scratch
+# Building a Python 3 Numpy-like library from scratch

 The full code I've written so far can be found [here](./full_code.md).